When you rent a flat or house, you may want to make it feel like your own, but how much can you change before you risk not getting the deposit back?

 Decorating and furnishing your rented home can be a way of making it feel like yours.

-Depending on how long you plan to live there, you may want to change certain easy fixes, like painting the walls or furnishing the front room with a nice sofa.
+Depending on how long you plan to live there, you may want to change certain easy fixes, like painting the walls or furnishing the front room with a decent sofa.

 Ask the landlord